Kristina-Pianykh/dh-hash-collisions-rs/README.md

 ## Execute

-The program takes two args: the public key of Alice and the public key of Bob in hex
+The program takes three args: the public key of Alice in hex, the public key of Bob in hex and the number of the first hex digits of the shared hashed secret to collide

 ```
 docker build -t collisions .